The Footy Show (rugby league): 2000s

 In 2001, a contest was held to find a new co-host, via a parody of the hit show Survivor (also shown on Nine), and popular Newcastle premiership winning captain Paul Harragon, also known as 'Chief', was selected.
 In 2003, fellow former Knights player Matthew Johns joined as the fourth host, following the success of his appearances as alter egos Reg Reagan and Trent The Flight Steward the previous year.
 A new character, Randy Discotelli, based upon an American fitness instructor, was introduced in 2005.

 Paul Harragon's introduction to the show brought popular segments such as 'That's Tops', which involves giving the 'thumbs up' sign with both hands simultaneously.
 'That's Tops' ran from 2002 until the end of 2004.
 Mario Fenech, aka The Falcon, also appears often as a host.
 In 2005 'That's Gold' was introduced, a hand gesture which involves placing an upright clenched fist on an open palm; both gestures have become popular throughout Australia and New Zealand and are often 'performed' at NRL-related sports venues across the country (the That's Gold segment was re-introduced to the show in 2014).

 In May 2005, due to declining ratings, former host Ray Hadley was invited back to the show.
 However, he declined this offer due to his radio commitments on 2GB.
 Rebecca Wilson was also invited to be part of the show and she accepted.
-However, Vautin and Sterling disapproved of this move due to personal reasons, and Wilson appeared for only one episode.
+However, Vautin and Sterling disapproved of this move for personal reasons, and Wilson appeared for only one episode.